andr6/MyNotes/README.md

 # MyNotes
-Repo of my infosex notes
+Repo of my infosec notes

 You all can contact me on twitter.

-Whoami? just a kid high on ritalin lol
+Whoami? idk

 Anyone is allowed to use my notes anywhere for any purposes but i must recieve proper credit.
-And if ur from FBI, f$ck u bitch!